TadiT7/treble_experimentations_wiki/OnePlus-Nord.md

 Best image right now.
 ~~~

-If you find this help usefull, please send an email to
+If you find this help useful, please send an email to
 angelo AT kernel-space.org, it does const nothing.